Some additional info for anybody considering to do the Murray River by kayak.

 The upper section has the higher flows August to October, but that will also mean much colder water and more variable weather.
 I roughly estimate that you would want a water level of at least 0.5 m at Biggara, and historically this is normally seen in November and December.
 Leaving your trip till mid-Dec or later will significantly increase the chances of a low flow.

-The sweet spot is likely at the start of December where the temperature starts to rise, but historically still above my calculated minimum if you are traveling light, but maybe consider a November start if you're considering a full source to sea trip and you are wanting to catch the end of the spring flow relases.
+The sweet spot is likely at the start of December where the temperature starts to rise, but historically still above my calculated minimum if you are traveling light, but maybe consider a late Octomber start through to November if you're considering a full source to sea trip and you are wanting to catch the end of the spring flow relases.